John Fetterman: Healthcare

 Fetterman has described himself as a supporter of Medicare for All, saying that healthcare is a "fundamental human need and right".
 In 2022, he said he would "support whatever path" is necessary to expand healthcare accessibility, including the expansion of the Affordable Care Act.

 Immigration

 Fetterman has called himself "perhaps the most pro-immigration member of the Senate" and has criticized the House Republican majority of the 118th United States Congress for what he perceives as unwillingness to compromise on border policy.
 He has called the issue "very personal" and important to him, connecting his views to his wife's status as a "DREAMer".
 But Fetterman has repeatedly expressed concern about the Mexico–United States border crisis, viewing the scale as unsustainable and calling for a bipartisan "reset" on border policy.
 This comment earned him criticism from progressives, causing many commentators to characterize it as an ideological break from his party.
 In a December 2023 interview, Fetterman said "I'm not a progressive" in regard to immigration.

+Fetterman opposes abolishing ICE.
+In 2026, he criticized Operation Metro Surge and ICE's tactics after ICE agents fatally shot two U.S. citizens in Minneapolis.
+He also called for Homeland Security secretary Kristi Noem to be fired.
+Despite calls from the rest of Pennsylvania's Democratic congressional congregation, Fetterman said that, in order to avoid a government shutdown, he would not vote against a bill funding the Department of Homeland Security (DHS) and by extension ICE.
+He voted against the initial funding bill, but later supported a compromise bill that diminished DHS funding but maintained funding for other agencies.
+Fetterman supports ICE agents wearing masks, arguing that it protects them from doxing.